pramodsshinde/much-worse-jekyll-theme/README.md

-# Much-Worse jekyll theme
+# Pramod Shinde's personal website

-This theme is avaiable under [MIT License](https://opensource.org/licenses/MIT).
+This theme is available under [MIT License](https://opensource.org/licenses/MIT).

 This is a modified version of [Steve Miller's NGVM theme](http://jekyllthemes.org/themes/svm-ngvb/).
 Since this work is a derivative of Prof. Miller's, therefore it is only fair that I honour his self-deprecating spirit and name this **much-worse**.
 I prefer large seriff fonts and minimal coloring and styling.
 Apart form the typography, color scheme and layout, this theme has two useful changes: